harveyworkexperience/Ladybug5-Integration-Project/README.md

 Linux - Modified example code from Ladybug SDK on Linux, read INSTRUCTIONS.txt for more information

-Project References - Documentation and reports developed as part of the project.

 Windows 10 - Modified example code from Ladybug SDK on Windows 10, see INSTRUCTIONS.txt